 Demystifying Special Needs Trusts in Michigan

 If you have assets that you’d like to transfer to someone with an illness or disability who receives government benefits, you should consider a special needs trust.
 This can allow you to provide for your loved on and they will continue to receive benefits from the government or another organization that sets limits on their assets.
-For more information, contact a Richland Hills MI special needs trusts lawyer at Sumner & Associates, P.C. today.
+For more information, contact a Rochester Hills MI special needs trusts lawyer at Sumner & Associates, P.C. today.

 What Is a Special Needs Trust?

 A special needs trust, otherwise known as a “supplemental needs trust,” is a legal instrument that is established for the benefit of a person who is receiving, or will be receiving, means-tested government benefits, such as SSI (Supplemental Security Income) and/or Medicaid (health care coverage for people with relatively little income and assets).